shinchanat/Py/README.md

 # Example:-

-## Reading a pdf and converting to tts.
+## Reading a pdf or text file and converting to tts.

     import PyReader